Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

 \subsection{The problem: Perceptual Sensitivity}

-Given some original image $\x$ and a distorted version $\tilde{x}$, full-reference \emph{perceptual distances} are models, $D_p(\x, \tilde{\x})$, that accurately mimic the human opinion about the subjective difference between them.
-Examples of these models reviewed below include ~\cite{wang2003multiscale,Wang2004,zhang2018unreasonable,Hepburn2020perceptnet,ding2020image}.
+Given an original image $\x$ and a distorted version $\tilde{\x}$, full-reference \emph{perceptual distances} are models, $D_p(\x, \tilde{\x})$, that accurately mimic the human opinion about the subjective difference between them.

-In general, this perceived distance, $D_p(\x, \tilde{\x})$, is highly dependent on the particular image analysed, i.e. a distance that is independent of the features of the particular image such as the Root Mean Square Error (RMSE), $||\x - \tilde{\x}||_2$, does not correlate well with human perception~\cite{Wang2009}.
-This dependence on the image is captured by the \emph{sensitivity of the perceptual distance}, defined as~\cite{hepburn2022on}:
+In general, this perceived distance, highly depends on the particular image analysed and on the direction of the distortion.
+These dependencies make $D_p$ distinctly different from Euclidean metrics like the Root Mean Square Error (RMSE), $||\x - \tilde{\x}||_2$, which does not correlate well with human perception~\cite{Wang2009}.
+This characteristic dependence of $D_p$ is captured by the \emph{directional sensitivity of the perceptual distance}~\cite{hepburn2022on}:

-The sensitivity of the perceptual distance, also referred to as the \emph{perceptual sensitivity} through out the work, relates a (perceptually meaningful) non-Euclidean distance between images with the (perceptually meaningless) Euclidean distance RMSE.
-This ratio is big at regions of the image space where human sensitivity is high and small at neglected regions.
-Moreover, this sensitivity is anisotropic: distortions with constant Euclidean length along different directions (distortions of different nature) lead to different subjective distortions and hence sensitivity depends on the direction.
+This is actually the numerical version of the directional derivative for a given $D_p$, and we will refer to it as the \emph{perceptual sensitivity} throughout the work.

+In this approximation of human sensitivity using metrics, the increase of $D_p$ as $\tilde{\x}$ departs from $\x$ is conceptually equivalent to the empirical transduction functions that can be psychophysically measured in humans (e.g. by using maximum likelihood difference scaling~\cite{Maloney08}) along the direction $\x-\tilde{\x}$.
+While specific directions have special meaning, e.g. distortions that alter contrast or brightness, here we are interested in the general behaviour of the sensitivity of perceptual metrics for different images, $\x$.